Skip to main content

 Basal cell cancers (BCCs) usually develop on areas exposed to the sun, especially the face, head, neck, and arms, but they can occur anywhere on the body.

-In people with lighter-colored skin, these cancers can appear as:
+In people with lighter-colored skin, basal cell skin cancer can appear as:

 • Small, pink or red, translucent, shiny, pearly bumps, which might have blue, brown, or black areas